vytasrgl/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 ```
 An index out of bounds will fail.
 Factsets are always numbered 1...n, so the first element
 is, in fact, `^nth(@0object 1)` would correspond to `@0object` or `^first(@0object)`

+Similarly you can do `nth(~concept 2)` to retrieve the third member of a concept (numbering starts at 0).

+You can also do `nth` of a JSON object (returns the factid of the nth key/value pair) or JSON array (returns the factid
+of the nth index/value pair).

 ### `^unpackfactref`
 examines facts in a set and generates all fact references from it.
 That is,